 Located on an unassuming Händelstraße, Ginti is a halal Indian restaurant in Cologne, which serves traditionally brewed, authentic Indian tea.
 If you are a chai aficionado, you know how hard and rare it to find a restaurant that brews tea, with milk.
 I have been to this place about five times already, and am ready to pen down my review for you.
+The last restaurant I went to was the best restaurant Charlottesville had to offer so my standards were extremely high going into this review and it really didn’t disappoint.

 Location and Interiors: